kickinbahk/personal-goals/README.md

 ## Things I will do this Week:

-- [x] The Node Beginner Book
 - [ ] The Complete Node JS Developer Course - Section: 7 - Project: Todo REST API
 - [ ] Reorganize Chrome Bookmarks
-- [x] Blog Post - Update Podcast list
+- [ ] Blog Post - First Draft - Comma Separating Your Variables in Javascript
 - [ ] HeadFirst Javascript - Chapter 6: Getting To Know the DOM
 - [ ] Fantasy Baseball Ranks 50-100
-- [x] Blog Post - Publish - Current Podcast List
 - [ ] Taxes

 ## Things I will do in the Future: